Wing-Time

 Wing-Time, Inc. is a manufacturer of gourmet Buffalo Wing & Bar-B-Que sauces typically used for Buffalo wings.
 In 1994, Terry Brown started Wing-Time to bring his homemade sauces to market.
 Brown grew up in Upstate New York, the heart of wing country, where he learned the sauce skills necessary to produce a commercial product able to stand the test of time.

 Based in the mountain town of Steamboat Springs, Colorado, Wing-Time sauces are shipped all over the country and exported to thousands of stores.
 These include specialty/gourmet stores, hot sauce shops, traditional grocery stores and department stores.
 Foodservice customers include high-volume wing eateries, restaurants, bar & grills and caterers.
 Wing-Time sauces can also be found in the military commissaries.

 Wing-Time produces an all-natural and preservative free line of Buffalo Wing sauces.
 All the sauces (exc.
 Bar-B-Que) are also sugar free, gluten free, and contain no MSG.
 The entire line is available in 13 oz retail-sized bottles and 5-gallon pails for the food industry.
 There are easy-to-follow cooking instructions on how to make wings on every bottle.
 There is also a gift pack that contains all six flavors.

 Wing-Time sauces have won numerous awards at various food shows around the country since its inception in 1994.

+In 2013 owner Terry Brown sold Wing-Time, Inc to Panorama Foods, Inc.

 Flavors

+Wing-time currently produces and sells 5 main sauces: